+4.4 ASSAULT or BATTERY:

-4.4 ASSAULT: This Class IV violation means an unlawful act that causes serious physical injury to another person by other than accidental means.
+This Class IV violation means an unlawful act that causes serious physical injury to another person by other than accidental means.
 All non-accidental behavior that causes physical injury to another person is intended to be encompassed by the statutory definitions of "assault" [KRS 508.010 through 508.030] or the definition of "Hostile Environment; Physical Aggression" and the definitions shall be read expansively to include all such behavior.
 NOTE: Victims of assault have the right to self-defense.
+Victims also have the right to press charges against the person who committed assault.